sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 ## The Testing Pyramid

 We discussed three different test levels: unit, system, and integration.
-A question that pragmatic software developers might be asking themselves is:
+A question that pragmatic software developers might ask themselves is:

 _How much should I do of each?_

 Testers have to decide whether to invest more in unit testing or in system testing as well as determine which components should be tested via unit testing and which components should be tested via system testing.
-A wrong decision might have a deep impact on the quality of the system: a wrong level might cost too much resources and might not find sufficient bugs.
+A wrong decision might have a considerable impact on the quality of the system: a wrong level might cost too much resources and might not find sufficient bugs.

-While we still have no clear empirical answer to this question, practitioners have been proposing different ways of making this decision.
+While we still have no clear empirical answer to this question, practitioners have been proposing different ways to make this decision.

 One of the most famous diagrams that help us in this discussion is the so-called **testing pyramid**.